Residents & Visitors

 - Answer - No, it is illegal to consume marijuana in public.

 This includes but is not limited to areas accessible to the public such as transportation facilities, schools, amusement/sporting/music venues, parks, playgrounds, sidewalks and roads and outdoor and rooftop cafes.
 It is also illegal to smoke at indoor-but-public locations like bars, restaurants and common areas in buildings.

 - Answer - Since Amendment 64 went into effect in late 2012, adults 21 and older have been allowed to possess up to 1 ounce of retail marijuana.

 How much marijuana can I purchase at one time?

-- Answer - Colorado residents 21 and older can purchase and possess up to 1 ounce of retail marijuana at a time.
+- Answer - Adults 21 and older can purchase and possess up to 1 ounce of retail marijuana at a time.

 Can I consume marijuana in a licensed retail store?